-- Try to notify 911 if it is safe to do so. - Try to call University of Chicago, (773) 702-8181 to inform them of the emergency situation. - - The EAP Coordinator will work with the VP of Finance and Administration to inform all parties of the emergency by using the phone paging system (if safe to do so) and sending email/text alerts to the CTS community. - EVACUATE IF POSSIBLE, per the evacuation procedures above and proceed to a secure place that is out of sight. - If it is not safe to evacuate, HIDE behind a locked door or large object where you can't be seen and remain quiet. - Silence cell phones. - If safe to do so, an employee trained in first aid will respond to any medical emergencies until more advanced help arrives.
-They will coordinate with emergency services to assist the employee(s). - After evacuation, the South Desk Receptionist/1st floor Door Warden will take roll to determine if anyone is missing.
+- Try to notify 911 if it is safe to do so. - Try to call University of Chicago, (773) 702-8181 to inform them of the emergency situation. - The EAP Coordinator will work with the VP of Finance and Administration to inform all parties of the emergency by sending email/text alerts to the CTS community (if and when it is safe to do so). - EVACUATE IF POSSIBLE, per the evacuation procedures above and proceed to a secure place that is out of sight. - If it is not safe to evacuate, HIDE behind a locked door or large object where you can't be seen and remain quiet. - Silence cell phones. - If safe to do so, an employee trained in first aid will respond to any medical emergencies until more advanced help arrives.
+They will coordinate with emergency services to assist the employee(s). - After evacuation, the South Reception desk staff will take roll to determine if anyone is missing.
 Missing people will be reported to the EAP Coordinator. - The EAP Coordinator will coordinate with local emergency services and the fire department to determine if it is safe to return to school or work.
 Everyone must remain outside as directed until there has been an announcement that it is safe to reenter.